Impact

 Risk and Exploitability

-The vulnerability has a CVSS score of 9.2, indicating critical severity.
-EPSS data is not available.
-Based on the description, the likely attack vector is inferred to be remote network access to the device’s web interface.
-The flaw is not listed in the CISA KEV catalog, suggesting no known public exploits yet; however, the ease of cookie forgery means the risk surface remains high and the vulnerability should be treated as a critical asset risk until patched.
+The vulnerability’s CVSS of 9.2 indicates critical severity.
+EPSS data is not available and the issue is not listed in the CISA KEV catalog, suggesting no known public exploits yet.
+Based on the description, the likely attack vector is inferred to be remote network access to the router’s web interface.
+The ease of forging a session cookie makes the risk high until remediation is applied.

 OpenCVE Enrichment